tomhrr/cosh/doc/all.md

 associated with that input.  `ord` takes a character and returns the integer or bigint associated with that character.

-`hex` takes a number as a hexadecimal string and returns the number as an integer or bigint.  `oct` does the same for octal strings.
+`hex` takes an integer or bigint and returns the number as a hexadecimal string, with `unhex` performing the reverse operation.
+`oct` and `unoct` work in the same way, but for octal strings.  `hex` also supports conversion of a byte list into a hexadecimal string.

 `lc` takes a string, converts all characters to lowercase, and returns the updated string.  `lcfirst` takes a string, converts the first